 Electrical appliances are tested annually.
-Registers are kept in the schools office itemising each appliance and details of tests carried out.
+Registers are kept in the Site Manager's office itemising each appliance and details of tests carried out.
 Electrical items received or purchased by the school are recorded in the register by the Schools Administrator.
 All defective items are removed or repaired.